equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

-Most easiest way is just use Cloud IDE provider which is usually browser based IDE client on top of Linux virtual machine with some "goodies" like preconfigured ftp, ssh, language environment, ... (it depends on provider really)
+Most easiest way is just use Cloud IDE provider which is usually browser based IDE client on top of Linux virtual machine with some "goodies" like preconfigured FTP, SSH, language environment, ... (it depends on provider really)

-Or some Cloud IDEs let you plug your own VM and they just provide the browser Text editor interface and terminal client.
+Or some Cloud IDEs let you plug your own VM and they just provide the browser text editor interface and terminal client.

 There are several of them on the market (just google "Cloud IDE").
 In the past I've personally tried: